ConorDaniel/IoTAssign/README.md

 I would calibrate the RSSI values and the angular ones more precisely in terms of what is the impact of standing up and moving forward - again, time did not allow.
 I would like to build in battery strength as well - its shown on the proprietary app, but not as part of the data package.

+References:

+Course materials, vendor software and ChatGPT (as a python reference and syntax guide) were used for this assignment